-D. PLAN CONSISTENCY CHECKLIST
+D. PLAN CONFORMITY CHECKLIST

-This Plan Consistency Checklist is intended as a tool to assess consistency of development proposals or zoning amendments with PlanCheyenne.
+This Plan Conformity Checklist is intended as a tool to assess conformity and consistency of development proposals or zoning amendments with PlanCheyenne.
 The intent is to provide quick means for planning staff to assess how well a development project proposal fits with PlanCheyenne, and to identify any areas of inconsistency or deviation from this Plan.

 The checklist addresses the future land use concepts and foundations of PlanCheyenne.
 Each idea is listed with a simple "yes" checkbox to indicate if a project complies with the foundations of this Plan.
 If a project does comply with an idea, it should receive a check mark.
 If it does not comply, the box will remain blank, and the staff may request or provide additional information to explain the unique circumstance, if applicable.
-Development proposals also should be consistent with the Future Land Use Plan, including the future land use categories and associated design principles.